-Elasticity and Rigidity Coefficients
+Elasticity and Stiffness Coefficients

-- The coefficients of elasticity and rigidity have great importance for the behavior of the curve along time iterations. - If α and β are around unity, the internal energy has a major influence and the image forces have small effect.
-In this case the curve is only regularized. - We obtain good results when the parameters are of the order of h for α and h for β, where h is the space discretization step.
+- The coefficients of elasticity and stiffness have great importance for the behavior of the curve along time iterations. - Elasticity is the ability of hard materials to return to the initial state in case of elastic deformation - Stiffness is the ability of hard materials to resist the applied force in case of elastic deformation - If α and β are around unity, the internal energy has a major influence and the image forces have small effect.
+In this case the curve is only regularized. - We obtain good results when the parameters are of the order of h2 for α and h4 for β, where h is the space discretization step.